Innovation Studies

 technologies.

-The competition between the two designs takes place on the
+The competition between the two designs takes place on the level of

-we describe the competition since the 1990s and show how attention and
+describe the competition since the 1990s and show how attention and

 expectations for both options have alternated in three phases.
 High hopes and